iwswordpress/django-generic/README.md

 - middleware: create our own custom middleware.
 - orm: a deeper dive into Django ORM.
 - plots: using various libararies to create plots, charts, etc.
+- projects: a functional CRUD that includes file (image) upload.
+Some fields are based on another model.